Thingiverse: History

 Thingiverse was started in November 2008 by Zach Smith as a companion site to MakerBot Industries, a DIY 3D printer kit making company.
 In 2013, Makerbot and Thingiverse were acquired by Stratasys.
 The open source value creation of Thingiverse was a major component in the value of Makerbot.

 Thingiverse received an Honorable Mention in the Digital Communities category of the 2010 ARS Electronica, Prix Ars Electronica international competition for cyber-arts.

 As of November 2012, 25,000 designs had been uploaded to Thingiverse; by June 2013, the total exceeded 100,000.
 The 400,000th Thing was published on July 19, 2014.
-Many of the designs on Thingiverse are meant for the greater good - e.g. assistive technologies.
+Many of the designs on Thingiverse are intended for the greater good, such as assistive technologies.

-Administration

-The site is owned by Ultimaker and was originally owned by MakerBot Industries and run by one of its founders, Bre Pettis, in Brooklyn, New York.

 In its terms of use, Thingiverse stipulates that users must not include content that "contributes to the creation of weapons, illegal materials, or is otherwise objectionable."
 In 2012, Thingiverse removed an uploaded design for an entirely 3D-printed gun.
 In response, the gun's designers launched the site DEFCAD, designed to host Thingiverse's "censored" files.

+In September 2022, Ultimaker and MakerBot closed a merger, placing Thingiverse under the new UltiMaker brand.

+In February 2026, MyMiniFactory acquired 100% of Thingiverse from UltiMaker and replaced the executive leadership.
+Currently, the company is led by Romain Kidd as CEO.